 - Review the chimney cap and crown condition

-Level 2 Inspection (when we need to go deeper): This is required when you’re selling your home, after a chimney fire, or after an earthquake or severe weather.
-We use specialized video equipment to look inside the flue where our eyes can’t reach.
+Level 2 Inspection (when we need to go deeper): This one's required when you're selling your home, after a chimney fire, or after an earthquake or severe weather.
+I bring out video equipment to look inside the flue where the naked eye just can't reach.

-Level 3 Inspection (the big one): This involves removing parts of the chimney or building to access areas that aren’t normally visible.
-I only recommend this when we suspect serious hidden problems.
+Level 3 Inspection (the big one): This means removing parts of the chimney or building to get at areas that aren't normally visible.
+I only suggest it when I've got good reason to think something serious is hiding.

 | Service Type | Starting Price | What's Included | Estimated Time |